PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Gather.
 Alias, producer/consumer, and scalar-literal evidence are explicit inputs; unrelated RANGE or Gather chains remain ordinary generated ops.

+Generated constant and shape-tensor evaluation has a focused Torch-free owner in `pytorch_constant_policy.py`.
+It resolves direct integer constants and the bounded SHAPE, CAST/identity, GATHER/GATHER_ND, SLICE/STRIDED_SLICE, CONCATENATION/PACK, and MINIMUM/MAXIMUM forms used by native code generation.
+The same owner tracks whether a Reshape shape expression contains runtime dimensions, including SPLIT and UNPACK propagation, while rejecting cycles and unsupported expressions conservatively.
+It reads the shared producer index but does not mutate ModelIR or emit generated statements.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter